 Component Unit Bonds.
 The component units of SMUD have each issued bonds to finance their respective projects.
 The revenue stream to pay CVFA, SCA, and SFA bonds' debt service is provided by "take-or-pay" power purchase agreements, and is therefore not dependent on the successful operation of the projects.
 SMUD guarantees to make payments sufficient to pay principal and interest and all other payments required to be made under the CVFA's, SCA's, and SFA's indenture of trust.
 CVFA, SCA, and SFA are not required to repay SMUD for any amounts paid under this guarantee.
 The revenue stream to pay NCGA bonds' debt service is provided by a "take-and-pay" purchase agreement.
-Therefore, principal and interest associated with these bonds are paid solely from the revenues and receipts collected in connection with the sale of gas to SMUD.
+Therefore, principal and interest associated with these bonds are paid solely from the revenues and receipts collected in connection with the operation of the project.
+Most operating revenues earned by NCGA are collected from SMUD in connection with the sale of gas to SMUD.
 The ability for NCGA to service debt is dependent on various parties (particularly MSCG, as gas supplier) meeting their contractual obligations.